North Carolina plumber license and insurance requirements

 • Plumbing technician: Technical exam (4 hours)

 You may use approved reference materials during the open-book exam.
-The exams are administered on-site at testing centers in Asheville, Charlotte, Winston-Salem, Raleigh, Fayetteville, Greenville and Wilmington.
+The exams are administered on-site at Asheville, Charlotte, Winston-Salem, Raleigh, Fayetteville, Greenville and Wilmington testing centers.
 You’ll receive the results at the testing location on the day of your exam.

 Within 45 days of passing the exam, you must submit a license activation form along with a check or money order for the appropriate licensing fee: